DISTRICT BUILDINGS ARE OPEN BY APPOINTMENT ONLY UNTIL FURTHER NOTICE DUE TO THE COVID-19 PANDEMIC. MASKS AND PHYSICAL DISTANCING ARE REQUIRED.

 Thank you for your support and partnership as we work together during this pandemic, and for joining us in our hope to see our students, teachers, staff, families and volunteers safety back in our schools.

 DMPS is in regular contact with Polk County Public Health and the Iowa Department of Public Health (IDPH), and follows the guidelines and best practices from those entities and the Centers for Disease Control (CDC) when it comes to responding to public health concerns, including Coronavirus and the flu.
 Examples of steps taken by the school district include:

-- DMPS has canceled spring sports, proms and performing arts events through the end of the school year, and is working on making alternative plans for commencement ceremonies.
+- DMPS canceled spring sports, proms and performing arts events through the end of the school year, and instead planned personal commencement ceremonies for the Class of 2020.

 - DMPS has completed a deep cleaning and disinfecting of all school buildings and offices.